 Eventually, at a time when most people retire gracefully, he embarked on a new career which he now realises he should have embraced much earlier in life: writing fiction.
 He published his first novel at the age of 79, the second appeared a year later, and the third a year after that.
-As if that was not enough, he has just started work on his fourth.
+At the time of writing (February 2018), he is hard at work on writing his seventh!

-Tony loves literature and the theatre, sport (he played squash until he was 63, then tennis until he was 73 – but two hip replacements and a new knee have put paid to that!), classical music, cooking, and the pleasures of family life: his wife, two cats, three daughters, five grand-children and two great-grandchildren keep him pretty busy – but fortunately not too busy to write!
+Tony loves literature and the theatre, sport (he played squash until he was 63, then tennis until he was 73 – but two hip replacements and a new knee have put paid to that!), classical music, cooking, and the pleasures of family life: his wife, three daughters, five grand-children and two great-grandchildren keep him pretty busy – but fortunately not too busy to write!
 (If you read earlier versions of this, you might be wondering what happened to his two cats.
 Sadly, they have both passed away, but both lived to a great age, one to just over 18, and her twin sister to well over 19!)

 Billy’s War (Literary Fiction)